 As mentioned previously, during the transition to Standard Plans and the EBCI Tribal Option, North Carolina will continue to operate NC Medicaid Direct and the CCNC PCCM program and contract with LME-MCOs.
-LME-MCOs will continue to administer the Innovations and TBI waivers as well as manage State-
+LME-MCOs will continue to administer the Innovations and TBI waivers as well as manage state-funded services.
+NC Medicaid Direct will continue to operate the CAP/C and CAP/DA waivers, whose quality requirements are available online at CAP/C Waiver and CAP/DA Waiver.
+The CCNC PCCM program

-Section 4.(5) of Session Law 2015-245, as amended by Section 5.(b) of Session Law 2018-49.
+$^{^{14}}$ Section 4.(5) of Session Law 2015-245, as amended by Session Law 2018-48.